edgeradio993fm/rivendell/README.md

 ```bash
 sudo echo "deb https://7edg.org/repo buster main" | sudo tee -a /etc/apt/sources.list
 ```
 We do not recommend installing Rivendell directly from our repository as you will have to manually set a number of configuration options such as the mysql database and audio storage.
-Use the below automated install to do the initial setup and then update your Rivendell install using **sudo apt update -y && sudo apt upgrade rivendell -y** when required.
+Use the below automated install to do the initial setup and then update your Rivendell install using **sudo apt update && sudo apt --only-upgrade install rivendell -y** when required.
 ***

 ### Installing Rivendell From Scratch